Skip to main content

 • Talk to your creditors.
 If they know your circumstances, many creditors will allow you to work out a payment plan if you're having trouble paying bills.

 • Don't go to collections.
-Even if you must make minimum payments only, it's better to pay something than wait until your account goes to collections, which can hurt your credit score and rack up additional interest.
+Even if you must make minimum payments only, it's better to pay something than wait until your account goes to a collection agency, which can hurt your credit score and rack up additional interest.

 Supporting Breast Cancer Awareness